vlayer-xyz/vlayer/book/src/appendix/architecture/chain_proof/coherence.md

 ### Prove Chain server

-Block Proof Cache structure is stored in a distinct type of vlayer node, specifically a JSON-RPC server.
+Chain Proof Cache structure is stored in a distinct type of vlayer node, specifically a JSON-RPC server.
 It consists of a single call `v_getChainProof(chain_id: number, block_numbers: number[])`.

 [Detailed JSON-RPC API docs](../../api.md)